Story Is Everything

 Story is the reason for every other aspect of production.
 When dozens of hardworking crew members and talent show up on set, it’s all for the purpose of telling a story.
 The props are designed to suit the story.
 The talent play characters in the story.
 The crew are experts at capturing visuals and sounds, but without a good story worth capturing, our skills are futile.
 Would anyone watch an 8K, perfectly lit, 240fps video of paint drying?

 This certainly applies to post-production as well.
 An animated effect will only be effective if it serves a clear purpose for the story.
 Audiences don’t appreciate videos from the perspective of how difficult they were to create, unless you’re James Cameron making Avatar.
-Viewers only care about how entertaining and enjoyable the video is for them to watch.
+Viewers only care about how enjoyable the video is for them to watch.

 Hope In Demand